Home | About USIG | What's New | Events

 A trust is an entity created to hold and manage assets for the benefit of others.
 [5] The trust must pursue a charitable purpose and is governed by trustees.

 A trust ordinarily is not a legal person.
-Under the Charities Act of 1992, however, the body of trustees can apply to the Charity Commission for a certificate of incorporation (Charities Act 1992, Art.
-14 (1)).
+Under the Charities Act 2011, however, the body of trustees can apply to the Charity Commission for a certificate of incorporation (Charities Act 2011, Part 12).
 An incorporated body of trustees is a legal person, but without the usual corporate limitation on liability.
-Incorporation allows the trust to perform particular functions -- hold property, enter into contracts, and sue and be sued -- in its own name rather than in the names of trustees (Charity Commission, "Incorporation of Charity Trustees," CC 43 Section 4).
+Incorporation allows the trust to perform particular functions -- hold property, enter into contracts, and sue and be sued -- in its own name rather than in the names of trustees (Charity Commission Publication, "Incorporation of Charity Trustees," CC 43 Section 4).

 Industrial and Provident Society

 An industrial and provident society is a not-for-profit corporate entity.
 It is a legal person.
 The structure is widely used for housing associations and cooperatives, as well as for some charitable organizations.
-Its principal advantage is that the governing law, the Industrial and Provident Act of 1965, is simpler than the law governing companies.
-Charitable Industrial and Provident societies are exempt charities and cannot register as charities with the Charity Commission.
-(Industrial and Provident Societies Act, Art.
-4)
+Its principal advantage is that the governing law, the Industrial and Provident Act 1965, is simpler than the law governing companies.
+Charitable Industrial and Provident societies which are registered social landlords under Part 1 of the Housing Act 2006 are exempt charities and do not register as charities with the Charity Commission.
+Other charitable industrial and provident societies are now required to register with the Charity Commission (Charities Act 2011, Part 4, Section 30).

 B. Public Benefit Status

 The Charity Commission for England and Wales registers and regulates charities.
-Its website contains policy guidelines, summaries of the common law, and the register of charities.
+Its website contains policy guidelines adn publications, summaries of the common law, and the register of charities.

 • the advancement of education;